BjarneJesse/ASReview_balancing_query_strategies/README.md

 In this simulation the interaction between the balancing strategy 'simple' and the different query-strategies are analyzed.
 This simulation gives a comparison and evaluation of each of the query-strategies with the balancing strategy set on 'simple', This means there is no balancing strategy.
 This comparison will be done on the same dataset as simulation1.

+## How to reproduce the project

+### 1. Acces the data
+all the data comes from the SYNGERGY dataset

+### 2. Install ASReview (and Makita)
+Please refer to the readme in the scripts folder.

+### 3. Run the jobs.bat files in the simulation folders
+for some of the simulations a custom config file is used. how you can use this in your simulation can be read on the readme file on the github page of makita.

+### 4. Run the analysis notebook to generate the results
+Open analysis_notebook and run the scripts (making sure to change the directory to where you have the balancing_query_strategies_project repo stored on your local computer).